Each year, nearly 30 million people in the U.S. are exposed to hazardous noise levels at their workplace.

 Report on Occupational Hearing Loss

 The new CDC report on occupational hearing loss is based on more than 1.4 million worker audiograms.
 The report compared the prevalence of hearing loss within nine industry sectors in the U.S. The audiogram data was obtained from workers who were exposed to high noise levels during 2003-2012.
-High noise level is defined as greater than 85dB on the A-scale.
+A high noise level is defined as greater than 85dB on the A scale.

 Highest Incidence of Hearing Loss

 According to the research, hearing loss is the third most common chronic condition in the U.S. and is more common than cancer and diabetes.
 Occupational hearing loss is among the most common work-related illnesses in the U.S. The research also revealed some interesting facts.
 A larger percentage of males (14%) suffered hearing impairment compared to females (7%).
 It was also shown that the severity of hearing loss increases with age.
 This is the first study to have estimated the prevalence of hearing loss in various industries.
 The study found that the highest incidence of occupational hearing loss was in the following industries:

 The Need to Protect Workers

 The public safety sector, including police officers, corrections officers, and firefighters, had the lowest rate (7%) of workers with any hearing loss.
 The researchers also noted that: